datafolklabs/cement/doc/source/dev/interfaces_and_handlers.rst

 .. code-block:: python

-    from cement.core import handler
+    from cement.core.foundation import CementApp

+    with CementApp('myapp') as app:
         # Get a log handler called 'logging'
-    log_handler = handler.get('log', 'logging')
+        lh = app.handler.get('log', 'logging')

-    # Instantiate the handler class, passing any keyword arguments that the
+        # Instantiate the handler class, passing any keyword arguments that
-    # handler supports.
+        # the handler supports.
         log = log_handler()

         # Setup the handler, passing it the app object.
         log._setup(app)

         # List all handlers of type 'config'
-    handler.list('config')
+        app.handler.list('config')

         # Check if an interface called 'output' is defined
-    handler.defined('output')
+        app.handler.defined('output')

-    # Check if the handler 'argparse' is registered to the 'argument' interface
+        # Check if the handler 'argparse' is registered to the 'argument'
+        # interface
-    handler.registered('argument', 'argparse')
+        app.handler.registered('argument', 'argparse')

-It is important to note that handlers are stored in ``backend.__handlers__`` as uninstantiated objects.
+It is important to note that handlers are stored with the app as uninstantiated objects.
 Meaning you must instantiate them after retrieval, and call ``_setup(app)`` when using handlers directly (as in the above example).